bluesDD/forml/README.md

 # forml
 For machine learning

+Now:
-Now:Clustering type of Magic the gathering cards, especially Modern format.
+  Clustering type of Magic the gathering cards, especially Modern format.